 And if you want to run a macro when you activate a worksheet, select activate instead of deactivated from the drop-down.

-8. Run a Macro When a Change in Worksheet
+8. Run a Macro When a Change in the Worksheet

-You can also run a macro when you make changes in a worksheet.
+You can also run a macro when you make changes to a worksheet.
 For example, when you enter a value in a cell or delete a value from a cell.